-By being involved with the Australian Government's aid program, you have the opportunity to use your knowledge, skills, compassion and humanity to make a difference to people's lives.
+By being involved with the Australian Government's development program, you have the opportunity to use your knowledge, skills, compassion and humanity to make a difference to people's lives.

-You will help build the skills and expertise in an organisation overseas so that they may be better equipped to achieve their goals.
-You will form enduring friendships with people in the Indo-Pacific region, as well as develop a deeper understanding of how to work across cultures.
-Volunteering can be a mutual learning experience that can be personally and professionally life-changing.
+You will help organisations overseas build their skills and expertise so that they are better equipped to achieve their goals.
+You will form enduring friendships with people in the Indo-Pacific region and develop a deeper understanding of how to work across cultures.
+Volunteering can be a mutual learning experience that can be personally and professionally life changing.

 Australians who have volunteered often talk about their unique personal and professional experiences they gained with the most common rewards and highlights being:

-- personal satisfaction with making a contribution to the Australia's aid program
+- personal satisfaction with making a contribution to the Australia's development program

 - forming friendships across cultures